sballas8/sballas8.github.io/_posts/2015-08-28-Scrapy-Limerick.markdown

 layout: post
 title:  "Wrangling Limericks using Scrapy"
 date:   2015-08-28
 excerpt: "We describe how to use decipher a website's HTLM code and write a spider to scrape its data.
-As a working example we show how these scrape a bunch of limericks."
+As a working example we show how to use these tools to scrape a bunch of limericks."
 comments: true
 mathjax: true
 ---